How Much Does ISO 9001 Certification Cost in the UK?

 Employ a General ISO Consultant

 Hiring a general ISO Consultant is a sound approach to adopt.
-ISO consultants work faster because they are not distracted by other “internal” priorities.
-Furthermore, they can deploy technical skills which may not exist in house or be in short supply.
+ISO certification consultants work faster because they are not distracted by other “internal” priorities.
+Furthermore, the consultant can deploy technical audit skills which may not exist in house or be in short supply.

-On the other hand, ISO consultants do not publish any form of ISO 9001 price list organisations can use to glean the costs of implementing ISO 9001.
-The location, staffing levels, qualifications and expertise of general ISO consultants govern the relative fees of employing their services which might not prove to be the kind of affordable ISO 9001 certification cost UK organisations can justify when they can be quite high if they need to deploy significant resources to deliver a project.
+On the other hand, ISO consultants do not publish any form of price list organisations can use to glean the costs of implementing ISO 9001.
+The location, number of employees, qualifications and expertise of general ISO consultants govern the relative fees of employing their services which might not prove to be the kind of affordable ISO 9001 certification cost UK organisations can justify when they can be quite high if they need to deploy significant resources to deliver a project.

 There are a few other downsides to using general ISO consultants as well including limited control over their activity and the fact that they cannot provide the continuity that an employee would and their knowledge and expertise disappears when the project is finished.
 ISO consultants may bring fresh ideas and perspectives, but their lack of knowledge about what works and doesn’t work in your organisation as well as the nature of challenges the organisation has had to overcome in the past may compromise the cost of ISO 9001 implementation with them.